tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

   </p>
 </div>

-We&#8217;ll be storing the API Key and access token in our settings file for now, later we&#8217;ll take advantage of secrets management to store it in a way that doesn&#8217;t expose it to git.
+We'll be storing the API Key and access token in our settings file for now, later we'll take advantage of secrets management to store it in a way that doesn't expose it to git.

 ### Add Middleware